 As she searched the various patient and work rooms down her hall, Mikah found dead patients and medical personnel in most of the rooms.
 Zimzod found a similar situation until he reached a door that was locked!
-When he could find nothing examining the door, he drew and readied his .45 before kicking the knob plate with a foot.
+Wxamining the door, he could find no way to unlock it so he drew and readied his .45.
+Then, he kicked the knob plate with his right foot.
 That shattered the lock brace and swung the door open as he planted his raised foot.
-He exercised extreme will by not filling the place with rounds as he scanned the room.
+He exercised extreme self-control by not filling the place with rounds as he scanned the room.
 But all he saw were the scattered bodies of five people who would turn out to be three doctors and two nurses.

 After Zimzod's news, Mikah's annoyance increased when Zach reported the well-organized clinic file system showed case histories clearly documented.
-But they appeared to have no obvious meaningful data about the plague.
-Of course, he'd had only minutes to surf through all the data for anything of value.
-Her hope was that these last bodies represented people who knew they were up against a killer and had left meaningful data behind.
-Especially when they found a laptop which had been left logged into and had gone into hibernate mode once it was abandoned by the dead.
+But a quick scan suggested they had no obvious or meaningful data about the plague.
+Of course, he'd had only minutes to surf through all the data for anything of value so he could have missed the data.
+Her hope was that these last bodies represented people who might have known they were up against a killer and left meaningful data behind.
+Especially when they found a laptop which had been left logged on, and had gone into hibernate mode once abandoned by the dead.

 Mikah and Zimzod both worked to explore the laptop as Zach continued exploring the clinic's data files.
 Sadly, it seemed the staff had no idea what was killing them.
 In the time between when he'd reported his first findings and the laptop disappointment, Zach hadn't found any new data to search out.
 The only hope they had was to secure as much of the data as possible, hoping a more detailed search would give them some answers.
 Mikah first decided they should reach out to the navy, to ask if they could carefully upload the data from the clinic server?
-But the techs wouldn't commit to being able to do so gently, due to the time it would take.
+But the techs looked at the time needed and wouldn't commit to being able to do the work gently.

 Rather than losing any of the data, Mikah considered her options before connecting the laptop to the server so she could copy the clinic's files to the portable computer.
 Zach willingly set up the copy process and the team got a 'process pop-up' that warned the copy would take from six to nine hours!
 Not able, or willing, to wait for the copy to finish, they considered their options.
 When Mikah and Zimzod talked about leaving the laptop, Zach suggested they hide it, in case looters hit the now unsecured location.
 As he did, Zach managed to work in a complaint against the level of destruction used just to get into the clinic.
-Mikah ignored his passive attempt at taking the Knights to task for shattering the door, and said the laptop would likely be fine.
-Once that was decided, they headed of for the next nearest SuSAG site, close to thirty minutes away.Station 371: Investigating Parts and People
+Mikah ignored his passive aggressive attempt to take the Knights to task for shattering the door.
+She told him the laptop would likely be fine.
+That decided, they left of for the next SuSAG site, close to thirty minutes away.Station 371: Investigating Parts and People